 The molecules of a gas are usually a large distance apart compared with their diameter and there is no regularity in their arrangement in space.
 Given the positions of two or three molecules, it is not possible to predict where a further one will be with any precision – the molecules are distributed at random throughout the whole volume.
 Gas molecules move randomly with a mean velocity comparable with that of sound, of the order of 10 m/s.
 Occasionally two or three of them may be found very close to one another so that their electron clouds overlap and they bind together.
 Such clusters are common at high pressures but they are usually short-lived.

-The low density can be readily understood in terms of the comparatively small number of molecules per unit volume, and the high compressibility follows from the fact that the average distance between molecules can be altered over wide limits.
+The low density of a gas can be readily understood in terms of the comparatively small number of molecules per unit volume, and the high compressibility follows from the fact that the average distance between molecules can be altered over wide limits.
 The lack of rigidity can be explained by the molecules being able to take up any configuration with equal ease.
 Further, the molecules can move long distances without encountering one another, so that there is little resistance to motion of any kind, which is the basis of the explanation of the low viscosity.

 For a given mass of ideal gas, the product of the pressure (P) and the volume (V ) is proportional to the absolute temperature (T ):